brandur/deathguild/README.md

 ## Vendoring Dependencies

-I used govendor to pull in dependencies.
+Dependencies are managed with govendor.
 New ones can be vendored using these
 commands:

     go get -u github.com/kardianos/govendor